ashutoshsahoo/spring-boot-kubernetes-mysql/README.md

 # Spring Boot Kubernetes and MySQL

-Sample project to test and deploy spring boot application with mysql database in kubernetes using fabric8 maven plugin.
+Sample project to test and deploy spring boot application with mysql database in kubernetes using JKube maven plugin.

 ## Prerequisite